NEW BUSINESS VENTURING - 2022/3

 Module code: MANM298

-This module is designed to provide students with an understanding of the different steps that a new venture takes from developing an initial business idea to creating a business plan and securing funding.
-The module will enable students to understand theories of enterprise and entrepreneurship and enable them to relate such theories to practice through a group project to develop market research using Lean Start-up methodology for actual emerging business before applying the research further on individual basis to develop business plan.
-This will also enable students to develop critical understanding of the research methods, structure and format required for their Final Research Project.
+This module is designed to provide students with an understanding of the different steps that a new venture takes from developing a business idea into a business opportunity, to carry out market research to validate the idea and then to construct a business plan based on strategies for scaling which can be used with stakeholders to secure funding and to grow business.
+The module will enable students to understand theories related to enterprise and entrepreneurship and enable them to apply such theories through a group project to develop market research using Lean Start-up methodology on behalf of actual businesses and then applying research further to develop business plan.
+This will also enable students to develop critical understanding of the research methods, structure and format which will also be useful for their Final Research Project.

 Surrey Business School